JinayJain/jai/ui.md

 -   one status bar per manager
 -   how does the status bar receive data to render?
     -   does the manager provide that data?
+-   has an "ask" mode which routes all input to the status bar until enter, sending that response to whoever called the function _somehow_